uprighted-learners/ptsb-oct-23/misc/find-replace-regex.md

 ### What I Did

 Deciding to create a Markdown (.md) file I needed my quick solution to save myself some the manual change pain.
-Knowing that I wrote it consistently as `{num}) ` (make sure to note the paren and space) I could capture it with regex and then use the replace feature to update it all at once.
+Knowing that I wrote it consistently as "1) Some step" (`{num}) `) (make sure to note the paren and space) I could capture it with regex and then use the replace feature to update it all at once.

 **Steps**
 - Identify and confirm the previously written syntax